wvchallenges/se-challenge-expenses/README.md

 ## Production

 TODO Overview of what's discussed in this section and how some subject where simplified for the exercise but could be expanded upon.
+Note lack of Nginx but obvious need for it.

 ### Deploying changes